Goodbye, ‘welcome culture.’ Germany bows to far-right pressure and tightens its borders | KRDO

 The moves by Merkel became known as Wilkommenskulturand and set Germany apart on the world stage in liberal migration policy.

-Gerlad Knaus, a migration adviser to the Merkel government at the time, told CNN that “Germany has been a pillar of the European and global refugee system” but now he sees the current German government “sleepwalking into a trap.”
+Gerald Knaus, the founding chairman of the European Stability Initiative think tank, told CNN that “Germany has been a pillar of the European and global refugee system” but now he sees the current German government “sleepwalking into a trap.”

 He said the promise to control irregular migration at the border won’t be possible but instead “will raise expectations that will lead to demands to really build fences, in the end, to turn countries into fortresses.”